GermanyJune 25, 2018

-Germany does not possess nuclear weapons, nor would be a threat even if it did.
-It did, however, play important role in the negotiations about the Intermediate-range Nuclear Forces Treaty between the USA and USSR in the late 1980’s when the former Chancellor of West Germany unilaterally decided to dismantle all the Pershing IA missiles after dismantling IRBMs of the USA and USSR.
+Germany is the single largest capacity provider of ballistic missile defense in Europe.
+Germany does not possess nuclear weapons, nor would it be a threat even if it did.
+It did, however, play an important role in the negotiations for the Intermediate-Range Nuclear Forces Treaty between the USA and USSR in the late 1980’s when the former Chancellor of West Germany unilaterally decided to dismantle all the Pershing IA missiles after dismantling the IRBMs of the USA and USSR.